Do you own a law firm and want to compete with the big-name law firm brands?

-The search bar filled in the rest (shown in blue highlighted or bold text).
-These suggestions from the web browser are phrases people have entered into the search bar.
+The search bar filled in the rest (highlighted or bold text).
+The suggestions from the web browser are phrases people have entered into the search bar.

-- Explaining the billing process offers transparency.
+- the post offers transparency

 Also, notice that Internet users are more likely to use “lawyer” instead of “attorney”.

-Unfortunately, most websites are nothing more than a brochure for the firm.
-But brochure-style websites are no more effective than flyers on windshields.
-To create a branded website that generates more engagement from your audience, you must build it to convert.
+Your website is the most powerful communication tool you have.
+So, your website should be more than a brochure for your law firm.
+Brochure-style websites are no more effective than flyers on windshields.
+Instead, you must have a plan to create a website that gets engagement from your audience.

 Here are some website design tips:

-- Include testimonials and references on your website, as well as certifications and accreditations.
+Include testimonials and references on your website, as well as certifications and accreditations.
 These are trust indicators that reinforce legitimacy in the visitor’s mind.

 Here are some email marketing tips to help you build a list of potential clients:

-- Avoid sending too many emails.
+Don’t send too many emails.
 Given the number of marketing emails clients receive, fewer may make more impact.

-Other Law Firm Marketing Tips
+Other Marketing Tips

 Here are a few other comments on business development tactics: